Medicaid (known as Medical Assistance in Minnesota) is the ‘need-based” program for lower income individuals.

 County human services agencies are also responsible for re-determination of Medical Assistance eligibility for Medical Assistance residents of long-term care facilities on a six month basis.
 If the county determines that a resident is eligible for Medical Assistance, the facility will automatically bill the State Department of Human Services for services to that individual.
 It is the responsibility of a resident who is on Medical Assistance to assess when assets/personal funds are building up to the point of risking their Medical Assistance eligibility.

-To apply for Medical Assistance, contact your county human services agency
+To apply for Medical Assistance for transitioning to retirement community living, contact your county human services agency

 The county or tribal office does an asset assessment if you are married and need coverage for nursing home care.
 It is a list of all the assets owned by you and your spouse on a specific date.
 You will need to give proof of those assets.